HER-Seg: Holistically Efficient Segmentation for High-Resolution Medical Images: Methodology

-We present the HRMedSeg framework to provide memory-efficient high-resolution segmentation with superior performance across diverse medical imaging modalities, as illustrated in Figure \ref{fig:archi}.
-Our goal is to train an end-to-end model $f_\theta: X \rightarrow Y$, where $\theta$ represents learned parameters, $X$ is the given image and $Y$ is the predicted segmentation mask.
+We present the HER-Seg framework to provide holistically efficient high-resolution segmentation with superior performance across diverse medical imaging modalities, as illustrated in Fig. \ref{fig:archi}(a).
+Our goal is to train an end-to-end model $f_\theta: x \rightarrow y$, where $\theta$ represents learned parameters, $x$ is the given image and $y$ is the predicted segmentation mask.
 Each pixel in this mask is assigned to a hard label based on the predefined class list.
-Our HRMedSeg is built upon the encoder-decoder architecture, integrating an LGViT image encoder to capture long-range dependencies with linear complexity as well as sufficient expressive power and an ECM-Decoder to generate high-resolution segmentation masks efficiently.
-Additionally, we leverage feature distillation during pretraining to fully realize HRMedSeg’s potential.
+Our HER-Seg is built upon the encoder-decoder architecture, integrating a CE-Encoder that utilizes dual-gated linear attention mechanism to perform cascaded token filtering, selectively retaining important tokens while ignoring irrelevant ones to enhance attention computation efficiency.
+Moreover, we leverage a ME-Decoder to eliminate the demand for a hierarchical structure, significantly reducing memory cost during large-size segmentation decoding, making the framework practical for real-world clinical deployment.
+Finally, we utilize feature distillation during pretraining to reduce training time and fully unleash HER-Seg's potential.